vercel/hyper/PLUGINS.md

 Be sure to use the `canary` branch.

 ### Create a dev config file
 Copy your config file `.hyper.js` to the root of your cloned repository.
-Hyper, in dev mode, will use this copid config file.
+Hyper, in dev mode, will use this copied config file.
 That means that you can continue to use your main installation of Hyper with your day-to-day configuration.
 After the first run, Hyper, in dev mode, will have created a new `.hyper_plugins` directory in your repository directory.

 ### Setup your plugin